 Specialisations

-The ELS programme comprises three specialisations: European Business Law, European Public Law and Law of Sustainable Europe.
+The ELS programme comprises four specialisations: European Business Law, European Public Law, Law for a Sustainable Europe and Law & AI.
 There is no obligation to follow either one of these specialisations, students may opt for a General Programme, which allows them to combine courses of the three specialisations.

 European Business Law